Vertigo: Causes, Symptoms and Treatment

 carer with older patient

-Lifestyle changes that are recommended to patients with vertigo include limiting alcohol and coffee consumption, and restricting salt intake (Dommaraju & Perera 2016).
+Limiting alcohol and coffee consumption and restricting salt intake are lifestyle changes recommended for patients with vertigo (Dommaraju & Perera 2016).

 References